Aircloak/aircloak/air/docs/content/datastores.md

 __Notes__

-Because there is no native data type for intervals in Impala, using intervals as standalone expressions (in `SELECT`, `WHERE`, etc.) will cause the query to be emulated.
+Selecting or filtering on intervals causes the query to be emulated.
+The emulation happens because Apache Impala has no native data type for intervals.

 ## Database-specific notes